kjjoki/DBDC/README.md

 # Codes include:

-   tdbdc.f95          - Main program for DBDC (this file)
+   tdbdc.f95          - Main program for DBDC

    constants.f95      - Double precision (also some parameters)